JSON

 - Deliver translations, one file per language.

 If a string contains HTML, Smartling automatically parses the strings in the file with basic HTML parsing, even without any HTML directive.
 Just note, this basic parsing will not break down the JSON value with HTML into smaller strings.
 It is ingested as one string.
-If this is not desirable and you want the value to be broken down into smaller strings in Smartling based on the HTML formatting, you can use the string_format_paths HTML feature.
-This will benefit both your translation resources and your translation memory leverage.

-"terms": "<p>These are the terms you should be aware of them.</p><h1>First things first</h1><p>The first thing about the terms is that they apply to you.</p><h1>Second things second</h1><p>The second things about the terms is that they apply to us.</p>"
+"terms" : "<p>These are the terms you should be aware of them.</p><h1>First things first</h1><p>The first thing about the terms is that they apply to you.</p><h1>Second things second</h1><p>The second things about the terms is that they apply to us.</p>"

-Regular Parsing (1 string with key + variant) |
+1 string with key + variant. |

-HTML parsing (5 strings with variant only - translations cannot be imported) |
+5 strings with variant only.
+Translations cannot be imported. |

 <p>These are the terms you should be aware of them.</p><h1>First things first</h1><p>The first thing about the terms is that they apply to you.</p><h1>Second things second</h1><p>The second things about the terms is that they apply to us.</p> |